 These days he spent half his time in Israel/Palestine, dodging bullets with the Christian Peace Teams; otherwise he was in Greensboro, organizing a peace-oriented religious community.

-Hostetter had told me he had a Mennonite background, with many relatives who had been conscientious objectors and others who were veterans.
+Hostetter had told me he also had a Mennonite background, with many relatives who had been conscientious objectors and others who were veterans.
 So I’d taken him to hear Lapp speak a few weeks earlier, after he returned from the West Bank.

 “No, haven’t talked to him,” Hostetter said.
 “But that’s an idea.
 Do you think –- ?”